anton-tchekov/editor/README.md

 ### C
 - Multiple files open at the same time
+- When all files closed, show help screen
 - Create New File (Ctrl+N)
 - Ask to save when exiting
 	- You have the following unsaved files: Display List with